 In the early 1990s NASA and the DoD adopted a newly developed standard for assessing potential software contractors.
 This standard was called the Capability Maturity Model, CMM, and it was developed by the Software Engineering Institute (SEI) at Carnegie Mellon University in Pittsburgh.
 The CMM was an attempt to capture, in abstract terms, the best practices of successful organizations in the past.

-The context is that software projects had a history of coming in late and over-budget.
-(Perhaps more so than other kinds of engineering projects, like building bridges.)
-If there were root causes for that history, they may have in the tendency for the occasional software genius to do everything by himself, or at least take charge and tell everyone else what to do.
+The context of the time was that software projects had a history of coming in late and over-budget.
+(Perhaps more so even than other kinds of engineering projects, like building bridges.)
+If there were root causes for that history, they may have been the tendency for the occasional software “genius” to do everything by himself, or at least take charge and tell everyone else what to do.
 The problem then would be what the team would do when this “hero” left, or retired.
 All that expertise existed only in his head, and went with him.
 Or there was a tendency to apply the methods of the previous project to a new project, no matter how different.

-In any case, the CMM established a series of best practices for software development, arranged in five “maturity levels,” to be used primarily as a standard for external assessors to assess a company for consideration when applying for government contracts, and also as a guide for companies to manage their owns processes and projects in order to better compete in the industry.
+In any case, the CMM established a series of best practices for software development, arranged in five “maturity levels.”
+It was to be used primarily as a standard for external assessors to assess a company for consideration when applying for government contracts, and also as a guide for companies to manage their owns processes and projects in order to better compete in the industry.